Senmonorom

 Due to rapid development, as well as mania caused by real estate speculation, land prices in Sen Monorom have boomed.
 Lots that cost $150 in 2008 went for three or four times as much two years later in 2010.

-Doh Kromum Mountain (translated as "Virtuous Woman's Breast Mountain") is a breast-shaped hill located close to Senmonorom.
+Phnom Doh Kromom (translated as "Virtuous Woman's Breast Mountain") is a breast-shaped hill located close to Senmonorom.
 Members of the Bunong ethnic group ascribe divine powers to the hill and every year hold festivals in the location.